 I also noticed some connectivity issues.
 More on that further down.

 And finally: it has no NFC.
 This is a big problem for me.
 I pay with my phone just about everywhere, and this is simply not possible with the Surface Duo.
-I now take my Samsung Galaxy Flip along, just for the payments.
-I don’t like to pay with a smartwatch since you usually have to bend your arm in a very awkward position to get it to the terminal.
+I don’t like to pay with a smartwatch since you usually have to bend your arm in a very awkward position to get it to the terminal, but now I have no choice.

 Update: August 2021